vitaly-t/pg-promise/README.md

 pgp.as.csv(array);  // returns a CSV string with values formatted according
                     // to their type, using the above methods.

+pgp.as.format(query, values);
             // Replaces variables in a query with their `values` as specified.
             // `values` is either a simple value or an array of simple values.
-////////////////////////////////////////////////////////////////////////
             // This method is used implicitly by every query method in the library,
-// and the only reason it was added here is to make it testable, because
+            // and the main reason it was added here is to make it testable, because
-// it represents a very important aspect of the library's functionality. pgp.as.format(query, values);
+            // it represents a very important aspect of the library's functionality.
 ```
 As these helpers are not associated with any database, they can be used from anywhere.